Ratnadeep Adivrekar: Early life and education

-About work
+Work

-Ratnadeep Gopal Adivrekar is an artist whose work defies easy definitions, having experimented with a wide range of styles and subject matter, bringing together metaphors from contradictory or unpredicted sources, both historical and contemporary, by using diverse materials and techniques.
-In fact Ratnadeep's artistic multiplicity, and his resistance to any form of categorisation, can be seen as the consistent theme in his work.
-The parts of painting have naturalist approximate based on photographic documentations.
-When a photograph is painted on canvas, the sense of realness in the images are complicated, while they may retain a high degree of verisimilitude, the loss of its mechanical tie to a specific situation.
-While our eyes perceive these paintings as photography, conceptually we know they are individual interpretations.
-Ratnadeep has rejected mechanical processes, preferring to explore the visual effects of mechanical technology by hand.
-Ratnadeep's paintings have usually used techniques which are both time-consuming and physically demanding.
-Buried within this elaborate surface sometimes are sheets of manipulated expressive color drips transparent enough and mark making, bringing out the rawness of improvisation.
+Ratnadeep's artistic multiplicity, and his resistance to any form of categorisation, can be seen as the consistent theme in his work.
 In Ratnadeep's works the original source or elements from photographic motifs are patched together in new constellations of allegories thus the paintings have a sort of leaping structure of narratives within narratives.
 Ratnadeep creates works that have an open-ended narrative and evoke the idea of exploring eternal subjects like existence, death, understanding different facets of philosophy.
 His work refers directly to the enigma of metamorphosis and his imagery whispers to the subconscious coaxing it to the surface.
 Making us aware of Ratnadeep's beliefs, the richness of his symbolism but yet mysterious eluding the logically understandable things and combine to make new resonances.
 He plays with the associational nature of thinking and how often a deliberate act of misunderstanding that can become poetry on canvas.
 Crowd scenes have become a constant feature in his work in recent years, the systematic-chaos or chaotic-system of crowds from processions and rallies to battles and concerts.
 The high-octane energy and movement of large gatherings is a reminder, perhaps, of the potential of the crowd or organised mass.